apdsrocha/accessibility-snippets/README.md

 # accessibility-snippets

->I wanted a place where I could write down snippets and notes on fixing accessibility issues.
+## A place where I write down snippets and notes on fixing accessibility issues.

 **[Here's the file for easier viewing](https://apdsrocha.github.io/accessibility-snippets/examples/index.html)**